 COVID-19 Antibody Test is essential to enable you to assess who is immune to the virus.
 How do you determine who is safe to return to work?
 Who should be assigned to close contact positions?
 Make informed decisions as you face these questions by knowing which of your employees may have already had COVID-19.

 Employers can be instrumental in establishing a framework that can supplement the national public health system.
 By testing employees to confirm that workers are either not infected with SARS_CoV-2 or are immune due to prior infection may be the most effective tool to gradually get your organization back to work.
 You could facilitate broad and frequent testing of your employees and require certification that they are not currently infected before they come back into the workplace.

-Testing can be done daily or weekly according to factors such as the region where they come from or the type of work they are engaged in.
+Employees covid testing can be done daily or weekly according to factors such as the region where they come from or the type of work they are engaged in.
 Once the spread of the disease shows a decreasing trend, the testing frequency could be relaxed.
 Testing can be in the form of lab-based PCR tests that look for viral RNA to consumer antibody tests that look for immunoglobulin.

 All employees, whose test results show that they are not actively infected or immune from prior infection would be eligible for a ‘certificate of non-infection”.
 These certificates would expire based on testing protocols, which would vary based on the risk associated due to geography or type of work.
-The employees would need to get another testing done to acquire an updated certificate on the expiration of the current certificate.
+The employees would need to get another employee health screening done to acquire an updated certificate on the expiration of the current certificate.